KMT5B

 Histone-lysine N-methyltransferase KMT5B is an enzyme that in humans is encoded by the KMT5B gene.
-The enzyme along with WHSC1 is responsible for dimethylation of lysine 20 on histone H4 in mouse and humans.
+The enzyme along with NSD2 is responsible for dimethylation of lysine 20 on histone H4 in mouse and humans.

 This gene encodes a protein that contains a SET domain.
 SET domains appear to be protein-protein interaction domains that mediate interactions with a family of proteins that display similarity with dual-specificity phosphatases (dsPTPases).
 Two alternatively spliced transcript variants have been found for this gene.

+Role in pathology

+Mutations of the KMT5B gene cause autosomal dominant intellectual developmental disorder 51, a condition first described in 2017 by Stessman et al.